-Sally took in a deep breath of hot humid air, her nostrils detecting rotting flesh, putrid blood and booze from all over the world.
-Most of that firewater had converted into both orally administered anesthesia for patients, as well as antiseptic for surgical instruments.
-That distinct aroma of the international collection of alcoholic beverages reminded her of places she had been.
+Sally took in a deep breath of hot humid air.
+Her nostrils detected rotting flesh, putrid blood and booze from all over the world.
+Most of that firewater had been converted into both orally administered anesthesia for patients, as well as antiseptic for surgical instruments.
+The distinct aroma of the international collection of alcoholic beverages reminded her of places she had been.
 And once loved relations who had surrendered their souls to 'Demon Rum', who had themselves become demons.
-Memories of the past she would not go back to haunted her brain, until into her shaking hand came something fresh, new and, to the eyes, ears and nose, beautiful.
+They were all memories of the past she would not go back to.
+They haunted her brain, yet again.
+Until into her shaking hand came in contact with something fresh, new and, to the eyes, ears and nose, beautiful.

-"Lilacs, Comrade?" she recalled, eyeing Comrade Doctor Captain Fernandez approaching her, as a Comrade beyond political affiliations.
+"Lilacs, Comrade?" she recalled, eyeing Comrade Doctor Captain Fernandez approaching her as a Comrade beyond political affiliations.
 "My favorite flower, Juan," she continued with a smile from the heart that somehow penetrated into the brain.
 "And not just because it has healing properties for open wounds and can ease breathing in patients with anxiety, asthma or allergy.
 But because...well..."
 The always somehow in control super woman looked at and into Fernandez's face, allowing herself to get lost in it.
-"How did you know?"
+"How did you know they were my favorite flower?"